Supercharge Your Business with the Best Automotive Aftermarket ERP

 5. Speak with Real Customers

 Make sure to talk with some of their customers that fit your business profile.
 To get the best idea of how a solution will perform for you, ask for references that have been on the solution for at least a year, are in the same industry as your company, are roughly the same size, and have similar requirements.
 Then make the effort to speak with these customers (particularly their ERP professionals) to get their insight, opinion, and feedback.

 Does all of this sound a little overwhelming?
 Take comfort that with PC Bennett, you have a tried-and-true solution designed to meet all your automotive distribution needs.
 With the Acumatica Cloud ERP Distribution Edition, paired with AutoFitmentPlus, powered by Acumatica, you can efficiently purchase and manage inventory, makes sales, and fulfill orders.
 Forecast future parts inventory levels based on sales history and trends so you can minimize inventory-carrying costs, increase cash flow, and reduce “stock outs” for parts.

 Additionally, AutoFitmentPlus, powered by Acumatica, from PC Bennett simplifies the sales order entry process because only the parts that fit the customer’s vehicle are shown as options to the buyer.
 What’s more, Acumatica is fully integrated with other modules, so automotive aftermarket companies have the tools to manage all other aspects of their business.

-Contact us today and see how Acumatica has helped other businesses just like yours deploy the best automotive aftermarket ERP solution.
+Contact PC Bennett Solutions today and see how Acumatica has helped other businesses just like yours deploy the best automotive aftermarket ERP solution.